 A phoretic animal, or phoront, hitches a temporary ride on a host in order to disperse to new locations.
-It is a commensal relationship between phoront and host, and phoronts can be generalists using numerous host species or specialists with a single or very few specific hosts.
-Most phoronts are animals that have a limited ability to travel any significant distance under their own power.
-In order to disperse, they must rely on the movement of a more mobile host, e.g. mites traveling via beetles or lice hitching a ride on hippoboscid flies (Bartlow et al., 2016; Baumann, 2018).
-Animals with such low mobility often have a fitness advantage if they disperse to new habitats because dispersal reduces competition for food and/or mates, helps individuals avoid predation, and can facilitate increased gene flow between populations thereby reducing an accumulation of deleterious mutations and inbreeding depression.
-Moreover, when populations are dependent on unstable food sources, animals must disperse to find a new food source or populations will starve.
-Therefore, phoretic interactions between phoront and host are critical to species survival.
+The relationship between phoront and host is commensal.
+Phoronts can be generalists using numerous host species or specialists with a single or few specific hosts.
+Most phoronts are animals that have a limited ability to travel any significant distance by their own power.
+In order to disperse, they must rely on the movement of a more mobile host, e.g. mites traveling via beetles or lice hitching a ride on hippoboscid flies [1,2].
+Animals with such low mobility often have a fitness advantage if they disperse to new habitats because dispersal reduces competition for food and/or mates, helps individuals avoid predation, and can facilitate increased gene flow between populations thereby reducing an accumulation of deleterious had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.